chndr-prksh/pm-jobs-usa/README.md

 ---
 *2084 total active PM jobs tracked.
 Download [jobs.csv](jobs.csv) for the full dataset.*

-**Want to contribute a company?** Open an issue with the company name and their careers page URL.
+**Want to contribute a company?** Open an issue with the company name and their careers page URL